radiovisual/cheatsheets/react-native.md

   }
 ```
 - Run `react-native link` to link your font assets.
 - That's it!
-Now you can start using the fonts by name inside your project.
+Now you can start using the fonts by [PostScript name](http://stackoverflow.com/a/41636431/3960969) inside your project.